WASdev/sample.javaee7.el30/README.md

 4. Right click on the project and select *Run As -> Run on Server* option.
 Find and select the Liberty profile server and press *Finish*.
 5. Go to: [http://localhost:9080/sample.javaee7.el30/](http://localhost:9080/sample.javaee7.el30/)

+### Tips
+After step 3, Eclipse may detect JSP EL (Expression Language) syntax errors.
+You can ignore these errors and disable the JSP validator for this project.
+To disable JSP validation in Eclipse:
+1. Right-click the project and select *Properites -> Validation*.
+2. Check the *Enable project specific settings* checkbox.
+3. Uncheck the *JSP syntax validator* checkboxes.
+3. Click *OK*.

 ## Running with Maven

 This project can be built with [Apache Maven](http://maven.apache.org/).
 The project uses [Liberty Maven Plug-in](https://github.com/WASdev/ci.maven) to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.